It’s very easy to create a multiple choice test online. This is one of the reasons why such quizzes are the most popular type of tests and exams.

-Multiple choice test is the most popular type of online tests and exams.
-Such tests are quite easy to create, but at the same time they are a very effective tool if you need to test knowledge and skills of your students or your company’s employees.
+At the same time, multiple choice quizzes are a very effective tool if you need to test knowledge and skills of your students or your company’s employees.

-If you want to create a multiple choice test online, you can do it with web applications like HmmQuiz.
-Web services of this kind let you create simple quizzes or complex exams, which include not only multiple choice questions, but also questions of other types, like fill in the blank or even free text or essay questions.
+If you want to create an online multiple choice test, you can do it with web applications like HmmQuiz.
+Web services of this kind let you create simple quizzes or complex exams.
+They can include not only multiple choice questions, but also questions of other types, like fill in the blank or even free text or essay questions.

-In this article we will discuss how you can make your multiple choice quiz with HmmQuiz.
-We won’t review all the aspects of the test creation process in detail, since they are already covered in the special big article — How to Create a Test Online: the Ultimate Guide.
+In this article we will discuss how you can make a multiple choice test online with HmmQuiz.
+We won’t review all the aspects of the test creation process in detail, since they are already covered in the special big article about how to make a test online.

-Here we will focus mainly on the topics that are related specifically to the multiple choice tests, in order to figure out what is the best way to create tests and exams of this type.
+Here we will focus mainly on the topics that are related specifically to the multiple choice tests and questions.
+Our goal is to describe the best way to create tests and exams of this type.

-If you already created a test according to the first four steps of this guide, you can start adding questions to your test.
-Of course, if you want to create a multiple choice test, then your obvious choice is to start adding multiple choice questions.
+Of course, if you want to make a multiple choice test, then your obvious choice is to add multiple choice questions.

-This is the default question type in HmmQuiz, so all you have to do to add such a question to your test is to enter the question body (for example, “Which ocean is the deepest one?”) and then add all the possible answers below.
+This is the default question type in HmmQuiz, so just enter the question body (for example, “Which ocean is the deepest one?”) and then add all the possible answers below.

-Of course, in order to make your questions more interesting, you can also add an image or even a video to them.
+Of course, to make your questions more interesting, you can also add an image or a video to them.
 In HmmQuiz it can be done in the “Add Image or Video” section of the page where you create a question.

 When you create a multiple choice test, you can also add questions of other types that basically just enhance the concept of the multiple choice question.